| Title: | Genetic Algorithm and Particle Swarm Optimization |

 The function returns a list with the following elements:

-- matrix which rows are parents.
+parents - matrix whose rows are parents.
 The number of

-- vector which i-th element is the fitness of the
+fitness - vector whose i-th element is the fitness of the

 i-th parent.

-- vector which i-th element is the index of i-th
+ind - vector whose i-th element is the index of the i-th

 A. Shukla, H. Pandey, D. Mehrotra (2015).
 Comparative review of selection techniques in genetic algorithm.
 2015 International Conference on Futuristic Trends on Computational Analysis and Knowledge Management (ABLAZE), 515-519, <doi:10.1109/ABLAZE.2015.7154916>.